 Benefits of writing every day

-The sooner you get in a habit of writing every morning, or every evening – whenever works for your schedule – the sooner you'll reap the benefits.
+The sooner you get in a habit of writing every morning, or every evening – whenever works for your schedule – the sooner you'll reap the benefits like these monetized bloggers have.

 The purpose of writing every day, in regards to this post at least, is so you build your blog from $0 to $1000/month as quickly as possible.
 I'm not talking about in a hurried or rushed way, but by building a solid foundation of helpful content that you will serve your audience with.
 This begins by writing and hitting publish.